-General and administrative expenses consist primarily of personnel-related expenses associated with our executive, finance, investor relations, legal, information technology, and human resources functions, as well as professional fees for legal, audit, accounting and other consulting services, stock-based compensation, and insurance.
-We expect our general and administrative expenses will remain relatively consistent for the year ending December 31, 2025 compared to the year ended December 31, 2024 as we look to leverage previous investments made in people and processes.
-Our general and administrative expenses may be impacted by regulatory compliance costs related to the ongoing SEC matters and other legal matters.
+General and administrative expenses consist primarily of personnel-related expenses associated with our executive, finance, investor relations, legal, information technology, and human resources functions, as well as professional fees for legal, audit, accounting and other consulting services, stock-based compensation, and insurance, net of any probable and reasonably estimable insurance recoveries or received insurance recoveries.
+During the year ended 2024, we experienced a significant increase in general and administrative expenses, primarily for legal fees and consulting expenses, as a result of the Investigation and related actions, as described in Note 2, Restatement of Previously Issued Condensed Consolidated Financial Statements.
+We expect this increased level of expenses to continue through the second quarter of 2025.
+As such actions become completed, we expect our general and administrative expenses to decrease in the second half of 2025 and to remain consistent at more normalized levels thereafter.